 Sets the bandwidth of the channel under measure.
-The channel power is the integral within this bandwidth.
+The power of the channel is the power integral within this bandwidth.

 You can use the numeric keys, knob or direction keys to modify this parameter.
 For more details, please refer to "Parameter Input".